 Executives Warn of Declining Oil and Gas Activity

 What happens when an industry that powers the American economy begins to contract?
 Recent data from the third quarter of 2025 provides a sobering answer.
 The oil and gas sector experienced an accelerated decline that extends troubling trends from earlier in the year, with executives voicing unprecedented concern about operational realities and future viability.
+The energy industry’s cyclicality is a significant factor contributing to the current downturn and the heightened caution among executives.
+The energy industry’s cyclicality leads to recurring periods of boom and bust, influencing investment strategies and prompting companies to seek diversification.

 Dallas Fed survey shows negative business activity index